backslash-zero/deta-editor-theme/README.md

 # deta-editor-theme
-Color scheme for Deta Editor
+Color scheme for Deta Editor on Monaco